spamegg1/reviews/courses/CS50/2022-spring/w2/pset2/caesar/caesar.md

 <details><summary>Hints</summary>

-- Recall that printf can print a char using %c.
+- Recall that `printf` can print a char using `%c`.
-- If you’re not seeing any output at all when you call printf, odds are it’s because you’re printing characters outside of the valid ASCII range from 0 to 127.
-Try printing characters temporarily as numbers (using %i instead of %c) to see what values you’re printing!
+- If you’re not seeing any output at all when you call `printf`, odds are it’s because you’re printing characters outside of the valid ASCII range from 0 to 127.
+Try printing characters temporarily as numbers (using `%i` instead of `%c`) to see what values you’re printing!

 </details>